-8. Japanese Bantam
+8. Japanese Bantam Chickens

 As the name suggests, this breed comes from Japan.
-They weigh less than two pounds and lay very few eggs.
+They weigh less than 2 pounds and lay very few eggs.
 They also have a shy temperament, which makes them a little more work to keep as pets.
 They are easily spooked, which means they will likely hide from children and anything they consider scary.

 They have extremely short legs, which makes them extremely short.
 They have no feathers on their legs, but they do have a fanning tail.

 They come in many different colors.
 The eggs they lay are also quite colorful.
 Usually, they are at least a cream color, but they can be tinted with all sorts of colors.
 They make excellent mothers but usually lay less than an egg a week.